mmhasnat17/UIUX/README.md

 Hi, I am Hasnat.
 Welcome here.
 If this is your first time, please go through this file to learn more.

-This file contains sketches, and low-fidelity, and high-fidelity wireframes of the Mobile App and e-commerce website created using Figma.
+This file contains sketches, low-fidelity, and high-fidelity wireframes of the Mobile App and e-commerce website created using Figma.

 ## Mobile App WireFrame (iOS Device)